 Oysters have been a favorite staple for islanders for centuries.

 Early Native American harvested oysters, subsisting on the plentiful bivalve populations in Lowcountry waters.
 At low tide, oysters can be seen rising from tidal saltmarsh creeks throughout the area.
-In fact, Hilton Head and Daufuskie’s waters have traditionally been considered some of the richest oystering areas along the Atlantic coast, with a number of oyster canning factories once operating throughout the region.
+In fact, Hilton Head and Daufuskie’s waters have some of the richest oystering areas along the Atlantic coast.
+A number of oyster canning factories once operatied throughout the region.

-The hot oysters can be shucked with an oyster knife, dipped into drawn butter or cocktail sauce or simply enjoyed au natural.
-The briny flavor offers a delicious taste of the Lowcountry plus, they are loaded with nutrients.
-One of the most nutritionally well-balanced foods, oysters contain protein, carbohydrates and lipids and are an excellent source of Vitamin A, thiamin, riboflavin, niacin, Vitamin C and Vitamin D.
+When hot, shuck them with an oyster knife, dipped into drawn butter or cocktail sauce.
+Or simply enjoyed au natural.
+The briny flavor offers a delicious taste of the Lowcountry.
+One of the most nutritionally well-balanced foods, oysters contain protein, carbohydrates and lipids.
+They are an excellent source of Vitamin A, thiamin, riboflavin, niacin, Vitamin C and Vitamin D.